acl-services/paprika/packages/Table/README.md

 ## Description

-The Table component is a simple wrap for the html table.
-For the use of a data table, please take a look into the DataGrid component.
+The Table component is a simple wrap for the html table, for more advance feature please take a look into the DataGrid

 ## Installation